-Department store salesman Takafumi Katayama (Nao Ōmori) has a wife who has been in a coma for three years and not looking to recover any time soon if at all.
-He also has a young son Arashi that he gets help taking care of from the boy’s grandfather, but Takafumi requires more than just help around the home, he has other more pressing needs.
-These needs lead him to a club called “Bondage” where he is offered a special year long contract that will have beautiful dominatrices randomly showing up in his life to deliver pain and humiliation.
+Department store salesman Takafumi Katayama (Nao Ōmori) has a wife who has been in a coma for three years and not looking to recover any time soon if at all, he also has a young son Arashi whom he gets help taking care of from the boy’s grandfather, but Takafumi requires more than just help around the home, he has other more pressing needs.
+These needs lead him to a club called “Bondage” where he is offered a special year-long contract that will have beautiful dominatrices randomly showing up in his life to deliver pain and humiliation.

-At first things are great, if a tad weird, Takafumi joins a beautiful trench coated woman for dinner and then all of sudden she gives him a Bruce Lee style kick to the head.
+At first, things are great, if a tad weird, Takafumi joins a beautiful trench-coated woman for dinner and then all of sudden she gives him a Bruce Lee-style kick to the head.
 Outside the coat comes off revealing a stunning dominatrix outfit.
 She proceeds to kick him down the stairs.
 Later he is accosted in the street by a dominatrix who kicks the living shit out of him.
-All this leaving him in a state of blissful ecstasy.
+All this leaves him in a state of blissful ecstasy.

 This movie is certainly not for everyone but what I loved about it is the way it slowly built from what at first appeared to be a serious drama about a man working through some serious issues that then takes a left turn into action comedy mode.
-Takafumi must deal with a variety of strange dominatrices; the Whip Queen (Shinobu Terajima) whose specialty is obvious, the Queen of Voice (Mao Daichi) who can impersonate anyone including his comatose wife, the Queen of Saliva (Naomi Watanabe) who douses one with a variety of horrible phlegm assaults.
-But it’s when a horrible accident results in the Queen of Saliva lying dead on his floor that Takafumi’s life gets even crazier as the S&M organization then vows for revenge.
+Takafumi must deal with a variety of strange dominatrices; the Whip Queen (Shinobu Terajima) whose specialty is obvious, the Queen of Voice (Mao Daichi) who can impersonate anyone including his comatose wife, the Queen of Saliva (Naomi Watanabe) who douses one with a variety of horrible phlegm assaults, but it’s when a horrible accident results in the Queen of Saliva lying dead on his floor and causes Takafumi’s life to get even crazier as the S&M organization then vows revenge.

-This surreal world makes a little more sense when you take into consideration that you are watching a movie within a movie.
-Occasionally the story stops and jumps to a group from the censorship committee who have been screening this movie, none of them can make heads or tails out what they are seeing.
-Even the young assistant to the ancient director has a hard time explaining things to them, saying that the director believes it can only be understood by people over the age of a hundred.
-Thus the films rating and title.
+This surreal world makes a little more sense when you take into consideration that you are watching a movie within a movie, occasionally the story stops and jumps to a group from the censorship committee who have been screening this movie, but none of them can make heads or tails out what they are seeing, even the young assistant to the ancient director has a hard time explaining things to them, saying that the director believes it can only be understood by people over the age of a hundred, thus this film’s rating and its title.

-If latex clad dominatrices, riding crop wielding ninjas, and a giant Aryan CEO (Lindsay Kay Hayward) of a S&M club is not your thing then you may want to give this movie a pass, but if you love wacky crazy and at times erotic moments than this film may entertain you as much as it did me.
+If latex-clad dominatrices, riding crop-wielding ninjas, and a giant Aryan CEO (Lindsay Kay Hayward) of an S&M club are not your thing then you may want to give this movie a pass, but if you love wacky crazy and at times erotic moments then this film may entertain you as much as it did me.